jopterhorst/propresenter-kefas-bridge/README.md

 - Event-driven updates when slides change
 - Built with Electron for cross-platform compatibility
 - Secure: Context isolation, CSP, proper IPC cleanup

-## Auto-Updates

-The app includes automatic update functionality:
-- Checks for updates on startup and every 4 hours
-- Notifies you when a new version is available
-- Downloads and installs updates seamlessly
-- Manual check via **Help → Check for Updates**

 ## Contributing